azalk/GoChest/README.md

-# Locating distributional changes in piece-wise stationary time-series with long-range dependencies
+# Locating distributional changes in piece-wise stationary time series with long-range dependencies

 Implementations of the change-point estimation algorithms proposed in the following two papers.